Treeniks/x86-64-simplified/src/instructions/binary-arithmetic-instructions/imul.md

 - **Two-operand form**\
   The source operand is promoted to 64 bits if it is a register or a memory location.
 The destination operand is promoted to 64 bits.
 - **Three-operand form**\
   The first source operand (either a register or a memory location) and destination operand are promoted to 64 bits.
-If the source operand is an immediate, it is sign extended to 64 bits.
+If the source operand is an immediate, it is sign-extended to 64 bits.

 ## Operation
 ### Single Operand